Raideeen/dotfiles/README.md

 ## Thanks to

 - [Chezmoi](https://www.chezmoi.io/) for making it possible to maintain my dotfiles configuration in a proper way.
-- [JaKooLi](https://github.com/JaKooLit/Arch-Hyprland/tree/main) for the hyprland installation script that I totally re-used for my own needs (and modified a bit..
+- [JaKooLi](https://github.com/JaKooLit/Arch-Hyprland/tree/main) for the hyprland installation script that I totally re-used at first for my own needs (and modified a bit..
 I admit! 😊) and also the dotfiles.
+- [loganmarchione](https://github.com/loganmarchione/ansible-arch-linux) for your awesome Arch Linux installation using Ansible.
+Supercharged my installation from using bash scripts to using a powerful automation engine. :D
 - [savar95x](https://github.com/savar95x/dotfiles) for the absolute banger of MacOS style gruvbox rice.
 - [vidy007](https://github.com/vidy007/dotfiles?tab=readme-ov-file) for their gruvbox polybar theme that I adapted to waybar.
 The result is totally sleek.
 Hell yeah! 🤘
 - [AnthonyBAC](https://github.com/AnthonyBAC/rofi-gruv-minmalism?tab=readme-ov-file) for the Rofi theme :)